jaredschnelle/LiveSharp/README.md

 	* Choose Base-64 encoded X.509 (.CER)
 	* Save this in your code path like: `c:\code\livesharp\src\livesharp.server\localhost.livesharp.net.cer`

-* I've already changed the references to point to the new certificate in this code, but you can search for localhost.livesharp.net.cer to see where those are in the codebase.file
+* I've already changed the references to point to the new certificate in this code, but you can search for localhost.livesharp.net.cer to see where those are in the codebase.

 * Build Livesharp Solution in Visual Studio